JacobH140/century-of-college-football/README.md

 - years to exclude
 - ....

-The script should also make it clear how to custom-filter the data if desired.
+The notebook will provide a tailored dataset together with a readme.
+The notebook should also make it clear how to custom-filter the data if desired.

 Alternatively, the raw data queried by the Colab notebook may be found in the file `all_cfb_games_1924_2024.csv`.
 The script to generate the raw data is `main_csv_generation.py`.